 May The Force Be With You!

-Christine Whitten MD
+Christine E. Whitten MD, author:

-Author Anyone Can Intubate: A Step by Step Guide, 5th Edition
+Anyone Can Intubate: A Step-by-Step Guide, 5th Edition

-Pediatric Airway Management: A Step by Step Guide
+Pediatric Airway Management: A Step-by-Step Guide

 i remember having to to “chest compressions” on a very tight 15 yr old asthmatic who was on an aneasthetic machine in our regular icu because she was too unstable to transfer.